djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 The 20-game winning streak (August 13 - September 4, 2002) became the dramatic centerpiece of the Moneyball story.

+During the historic run, **Billy Koch** (acquired December 7, 2001) recorded wins or saves in 12 of the 20 games, while **Cory Lidle** (acquired January 8, 2001), who was arguably the streak's MVP, posted a microscopic 0.20 ERA in August with 32 consecutive scoreless innings.

 The streak's climactic finish, Oakland blowing an 11–0 lead to Kansas City before Hatteberg's walk-off home run, provided Hollywood-worthy drama that helped make the analytical approach culturally compelling.

 More importantly, the streak occurred during a season where the A's won 103 games despite having one of baseball's lowest payrolls.